openai/whisper/README.md

 | medium |   769 M    |    `medium.en`     |      `medium`      |     ~5 GB     |      ~2x       |
 | large  |   1550 M   |        N/A         |      `large`       |    ~10 GB     |       1x       |

-For English-only applications, the `.en` models tend to perform better, especially for the `tiny.en` and `base.en` models.
+The `.en` models for English-only applications tend to perform better, especially for the `tiny.en` and `base.en` models.
 We observed that the difference becomes less significant for the `small.en` and `medium.en` models.

 Whisper's performance varies widely depending on the language.
-The figure below shows a WER (Word Error Rate) breakdown by languages of Fleurs dataset, using the `large-v2` model.
+The figure below shows a WER (Word Error Rate) breakdown by languages of the Fleurs dataset using the `large-v2` model.
 More WER and BLEU scores corresponding to the other models and datasets can be found in Appendix D in [the paper](https://arxiv.org/abs/2212.04356).
-The smaller is better.
+The smaller, the better.

 ![WER breakdown by language](https://raw.githubusercontent.com/openai/whisper/main/language-breakdown.svg)